dell/PyU4V/README.md

    verify=/path-to-file/irco3sd23vm08.lss.emc.com.pem OR pass the value in on initialization.

 # USAGE
-PyU4V could also be used as the backend for a script, or a menu etc. Just import the PyU4V package (import PyU4V), create an instance of rest_functions (e.g. "rf = PyU4V.rest_functions()"), and you're good to go.
+PyU4V could also be used as the backend for a script, or a menu etc.
+Just import the PyU4V package (import PyU4V), create an instance of rest_functions, and you're good to go.
+If you are using a Unisphere version which is 8.3 or older, create the instance as follows: "rf = PyU4V.rest_functions()" If you are using 8.4 or newer, create the instance using "rf = PyU4V.RestFunctions()".
+Please note that only RestFunctions will be updated with new functionality going forward.

-If you wish to query another array without changing the configuration file, call the set_array() function.
+If you wish to query another array without changing the configuration file, simply change the array_id attribute (e.g. rf.array_id = '0001978880000').

 # EXAMPLES
 There are a number of examples which can be run with minimal set-up.
 For details on how to run these,